 Bankrate Chief Financial Analyst Greg McBride said that the increase "will be a direct pass-through to credit card holders," describing it as "a rising tide that lifts all boats, and you're going to feel it in equal magnitude wherever you sit on the credit spectrum."

-According to McBride, the costs for credit cards are connected directly to the prime rate—defined by Investopedia as "the interest rate that commercial banks charge their most credit-worthy customers"—which is tied to the federal funds rate.
+According to McBride, the costs for credit cards are connected directly to the prime rate, which is the interest rate that commercial banks charge their most credit-worthy customers.
+This rate is tied to the federal funds rate.
 It is the latter that the Fed is set to raise.

 The adjustable annual interest rate for credit cards will rise as the prime rate and the federal funds rate go up.